LunaticPython2003/Campaigner/README.md

 - [x] If data for priority exists in settings, update from
 - [x] Implemented scheduling
 - [x] Implement Failsafe
-- [ ] Add logic to check for thread kill along with thread sleep
+- [x] Add logic to check for thread kill along with thread sleep
+- [ ] Add a status route for controlling the processes
 - [ ] Incorporate the various APIs

 ## PLEASE NOTE